My Life Stories

 My mom described our family’s experience during the 1964 earthquake in the book The Days the Trees Bent to the Ground.
 She mentions the Copper Center flood at the end of the chapter.

 When I was digitizing the photos my mom took from the 40s to the 70s, I came to appreciate that she had “an eye” for photography.
-I’d like to think this is one of her traits that I inherited, in addition to being a tidy boy.
+I’d like to think this is one of her traits that I inherited, in addition to being a tidy boy [photo].

 My first experience taking photos was with a single-use (disposable) camera on a bicycle trip from Copper Center to Valdez in 1972 with a good friend from East Anchorage High School (EAHS).
 Our ride down Thompson Pass in the rain and fog, wearing backpacks, was a memorable experience.

 My next experience with a single-use camera was in 1973, when my friend from EAHS and I completed a 1K+ mile bicycle trip from Calgary to Seattle.
-I recall that riding over the Going-to-the-Sun Road in Glacier National Park was challenging, especially without granny gears.
-We were young men.
+I recall riding over the Going-to-the-Sun Road in Glacier National Park was especially challenging without granny gears, but we were young men.
 Our bicycle trips were the start of many outdoor adventures in Alaska over a fifteen-year period.